Best USB Turntable Buying Guide: Welcome to What Hi-Fi?'s round-up of the best USB turntables you can buy in 2022.

 Read the full review: Audio Technica AT-LP5

 This is a semi-automatic, belt-driven turntable with a built-in phono stage.
 It even supports USB recording.
-And it costs around about £100.
+And it's cheap.
 The Lenco L-85 is designed to be as user-friendly as possible – and it succeeds.
 Everything comes pre-fitted, including the moving-magnet cartridge, and there’s no need to set the counterweight, adjust the bias, or weigh anything.

 The only adjustment you have to make is to reset the auto-return motion.
 Move the arm right to the end of the record and let go: it will calibrate itself and return to its armrest in one smooth motion.